Manu Ginóbili: Family and personal life

-Emanuel David Ginóbili was born on 28 July 1977 in Bahía Blanca, a city in the southwest region of the Buenos Aires Province, Argentina, to Jorge Hector Ginóbili and Raquel Maccari.
+Emanuel David Ginóbili was born on the 28th of July 1977 in Bahía Blanca, a city in the southwest region of the Buenos Aires Province, Argentina, to Jorge Hector Ginóbili and Raquel Maccari.
 Ginóbili comes from a family of basketball players: Jorge was a coach at Bahiense del Norte, a local basketball club, where Ginóbili learned to play the sport, whereas his older brothers, Leandro and Sebastián, are both former professional players; Leonardo played seven years in the Liga Nacional de Básquetbol before retiring in 2003, and Sebastián has played in both the Argentine local league and in the Spanish 2nd-tier level, Liga Española de Baloncesto.

-Ginóbili's idol growing up was Michael Jordan.
-Ginóbili is of Italian descent, tracing his heritage to the Marche region, and has dual citizenship for Argentina and Italy.
+Ginóbili is of Italian descent, tracing his heritage to the region of Marche.
+He has both Argentine citizenship and Italian citizenship.
 In addition to his native Spanish, Ginóbili is fluent in English and Italian.
 In his spare time, Ginóbili enjoys listening to Latin music, watching movies, and traveling.
 He also enjoys cycling and playing tennis.
+Ginóbili's idol growing up was Michael Jordan.

-In 2004, he married fellow Argentine Marianela Oroño.
+In 2004, Ginobili married fellow Argentine Marianela Oroño.
 On 16 May 2010, his wife gave birth to twin boys, Dante and Nicola.
 On 21 April 2014, she gave birth to their third son, Luca.

-In the immediate aftermath of the legalization of same-sex marriage in Argentina in 2010, Ginóbili expressed his support for the bill, and added that while supportive of same-sex marriage, Ginóbili did not "consider himself qualified" to speak about same-sex adoption.
-He said that he would prefer to see a child being raised by two men or two women rather than to see that child in an orphanage.
-In March 2020, Ginóbili also expressed support for gay people playing basketball and expressed hope that the issue of sexual orientation will no longer be important soon.
-A documentary based on his life was directed by Rodolfo Lamboglia.
+A documentary based on Ginobili's life was directed by Rodolfo Lamboglia.